-- 1. Ensure that you follow the Safety instructions. - 2.
-Follow the procedure listed in Before working inside your system. - 3.
-Remove the cooling shroud. - i NOTE: The memory modules are hot to touch for some time after the system has been powered down.
+- 1. Follow the safety guidelines listed in the Safety instructions section. - 2.
+Follow the procedure listed in the Before working inside your system section. - 3.
+Remove the cooling shroud. - (i) NOTE: The memory modules are hot to touch for some time after the system has been powered down.
 Allow the memory modules to cool before handling them.
 Handle the memory modules by the card edges and avoid touching the components or metallic contacts on the memory module.